toko-bifrost/ms-teams-deploy-card/README.md

     steps:
       - uses: actions/checkout@v2
       # this is the new step
-      - name: Notify dedicated teams channel
-        uses: toko-bifrost/ms-teams-deploy-card@master #  or "./" if in a local set-up
+      - uses: toko-bifrost/ms-teams-deploy-card@master #  or "./" if in a local set-up
         with:
           github-token: ${{ github.token }}
           webhook-uri: ${{ secrets.MS_TEAMS_WEBHOOK_URI }}